majdharb123/Portfolio/README.md

 # 🚀 Majd Harb - Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, experience, and the software engineering projects I have developed as a Computer Science and Information Technology student.
+This project showcases my skills and the software engineering projects I have developed as a Computer Science graduate and full-stack developer.

 ## 🔗 Live Demo
 👉 **[Click Here to View Live Demo](https://portfolio-zd7t-seven.vercel.app/)**